wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.7.1 =
+* Bug Fix: Fixed the "Unknown error" during a bulk optimization.

 = 1.6.7 =
 * Improvement: Compatibility with the plugin WP Offload S3 Pro, and fixed a few things for both Lite and Pro versions.
 * Improvement: Improved performance on the bulk optimization page for huge image libraries.